Higher-order generalizations of stability and arithmetic regularity: Proof of Theorem

 \subsection{Iterating to obtain a stronger version}

-In this subsection prove a stronger version of Theorem \ref{thm:stableinh}, where the error on the atoms outside the error set can be made arbitrarily small with respect to codimension of $H'$ in $H$.
+In this section we prove Theorem \ref{thm:almoststableinhstrong}, which is a stronger version of Theorem \ref{thm:stableinh}, in which the error on the ``good'' atoms can be made arbitrarily small with respect to the codimension of $H'$ in $H$.
 We will do this by iteratively applying Theorem \ref{thm:stableinh} to produce a ``factor chain'', as defined below.